By Robert G. Meyers

 no matter how honest and trustworthy he has been in the past.
 In the language of the law, it is beyond reasonable doubt that

-such events do not occur.
 In Campbell's defense, it must be said that Hume does not

 always express the point clearly in "Of Miracles."
 He claims, for instance, that we should weigh the evidence on both